 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GX850 provides a better video resolution than the E-PL8.
 It can shoot movie footage at 4K/30p, while the Olympus is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The E-PL8 and the GX850 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Olympus E-PL8 and Panasonic GX850 along with similar information for a selection of comparators.

 One feature that differentiates the E-PL8 and the GX850 is in-body image stabilization (IBIS).
-The E-PL8 reduces the risk of handshake-induced blur with all attached lenses, while the GX850 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL8 reduces the risk of handshake-induced blur with all attached lenses, while the GX850 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GX850 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).